yvescavalcanti/ferrisWheel/README.md

-# spinWheel
+# ferrisWheel
-jQuery Plugin that creates a menu that looks like a spinWheel.
+The idea is to create a jQuery plugin that produces a menu that looks like a Ferris Wheel.